flazhgrowth/fg-tamagochi/projectdocs/routing.md

     // URLParam gets url param value based on given key URLParam(key string) ParamsValue

-    // URLParamDecode decode url param into struct with tag of urlparam and urlparamtype for its type /*
+    // DecodeURLParam decode url param into struct with tag of path and pathtype for its type /*
         Please note that, it is still recommended to use URLParam method instead of using URLParamDecode, due to efficiency */
-    URLParamDecode(dest any) error
+    DecodeURLParam(dest any) error
 }
 ```
 You will find yourself use `GetContext`, `DecodeBody`, and `DecodeQueryParam` frequently.